-4.1 Metering principles
+3.1 Metering principles

 Metering within our service area must enable Urban Utilities to operate an optimised billing system in which customers are billed correctly and consistently.

-The key to our billing system is property or lot-based billing.
-This means that for each individually owned property (or each lot and plan number) Urban Utilities will create one account, read a unique meter and issue one bill.
+Property or lot-based billing means that for each individually owned property (or each lot and plan number) Urban Utilities will create one account, read a unique meter and issue one bill.
 To enable this system of billing, the following key principles apply where new or altered metering is introduced.

-For any complex land use activities for which specific metering requirements are not itemised in this guideline, the following principles should be adhered to by developers and their consultants.
+For any mixed use/complex activities for which specific metering requirements are not itemised in this guideline, the following principles should be adhered to by development customers.

-Table 4 Summary of critical metering principles
+Table 3 Summary of critical metering and billing principles